Why Our Beauty Director Spikes Her Morning with Ashwagandha and Fish Oil

 I love coffee: In moderation, it can improve mental and physical performance, and it’s full of antioxidants.
-I mix Ashwagandha into the coffee, because it’s insanely bitter and only coffee kills it.
-With whatever breakfast I have, I take D3, probiotics, and either Why Am I So Effing Tired or High School Genes; both have fish oil, which I think keeps my skin extra-moisturized, along with everything else.
+I mix Ashwagandha—which has significantly changed the way I feel, also both mentally and physically, since I started taking it a year ago—into the coffee, because it’s insanely bitter and only coffee kills it.
+With whatever breakfast I have, I take D3, probiotics, and either Why Am I So Effing Tired or High School Genes, which both have fish oil.

 Before I eat or drink anything, though, I have a glass of water with lemon squeezed into it.
 It is counterintuitively alkalizing and good for you.
 I learned this not just from legions of sexy French women insisting on it, but also from a dermatologist lecturing at the American Academy of Dermatology’s annual meeting.